CaelumSculptoris/trip-pqc/readme.md

 * I am not a professional.
 I'm just an out of work software engineer who enjoys thinking about solutions to hard problems.
 * Decided to try a simplified approach.
 * Decided to completely abandon this idea as it probably isn't good.
+* Organized file structures.
+Reverted original file to adhere to name schema.
+* Compounded solution to a single file.